 (Prefer to listen?
 Follow this link instead!)

 At Qore Performance we make a new and unique product called IcePlate.
+It comes in two variants: IcePlate Classic and IcePlate Curve.
 Naturally, we get lots of questions about it.
 In this article we want to address one of the most common questions we receive: “How is IcePlate different from hydration bladders like Camelbak?”

 This table provides a quick summary of the differences between IcePlate and legacy bladders from the competition.